learn-co-students/active-record-intro-to-rake-nyc04-seng-ft-041920/README.md

 end
 ```

-After adding our environment task, running `rake db:migrate` should create our
+After adding our environment task, running `=` should create our
 students table.

 ### `rake db:seed`